Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ATP-aptamer.md

 <div style="display: flex; justify-content: center;"></div>

 <p class="blowheader_box">Similar compound</p>
-<font><p>We screened the compounds with great similarity to AMP by using the ZINC database and showed some of the compounds' structure diagrams.
-For some CAS numbers not available, we will supplement them with Pubchem CID.</p></font>
+<font><p>We screened compounds with a significant resemblance to AMP utilizing the ZINC database and presented some of the compounds' structural diagrams.
+For instances where some CAS numbers were unavailable, we intended to complement them with PubChem CIDs.<br>
+The Zinc_id is the compound identifier used by the ZINC database, which is one of the largest repositories of organic small molecules.
+Many pre-virtual screenings of drug-like molecules are based on this database.
+The PubChem CID is a designation established by the PubChem database, a subsidiary of the NCBI: National Center for Biotechnology Information, for metabolites.
+The CAS registration number is a unique and unambiguous identifier for a particular substance that can be used for clear communication and, with the help of CAS scientists, to tie together all available data and research on that substance.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>